MDAnalysis/membrane-curvature/docs/getting_started.rst

 Installation
 ------------

-There are two main ways to install MembraneCurvature:
+There are three main ways to install MembraneCurvature:

 :ref:`via_pip`